 Chicago ethnics sometimes were clumped in an occupation not because of perceived aptitude but clout.
 The Irish dominated police force and schoolteachers for reasons that had a lot less to do with perceived aptitude than their very real clout at City Hall, which dispensed those kinds of jobs.
 Clumping also happens because of the beachhead phenomenon, where an early arrival who makes it in a trade uses connections and expertise to set up later followers in the same trade, with the eventual result that one people will occupy a disproportionate part of an occupation’s workforce.
 In other cases it was because occupations for which people were trained in the old country were closed to them because of lacked capital or language skills; thus did so many Chinese open laundries and Greeks restaurants.

-Some aspects of the ethnic group experience—the sense of ethnic solidarity, close kinship ties, a shared suspicion of if not hostility to the laws and ways of the Anglo mainstream—uniquely qualified them for certain trades.
+Some aspects of the ethnic group experience—the sense of ethnic solidarity, close kinship ties, a shared suspicion of if not hostility to the laws and ways of the Anglo mainstream—uniquely qualified a particular people for certain trades.
 Bootlegging is one famous example.
 That industry was divided among rival gangs based on Chicago’s ethnic natural divisions.
 As David Lowe notes, within months after Prohibition went into effect, Chicago became a dozen states, each with its own military force, each waving the flag of a different ethnic group as they took the field against the feds, and each other.

 The immigrants who stayed became Chicagoans, whether they wanted to or not, but they did not become just any kind of Chicagoan.
 They became the ethnic Chicagoan, a stock Illinois character that is the big-city equivalent of the Downstate farmer.
 Both stereotypes are useful in their ways in understanding these very different parts of Illinois, but both are vulnerable to caricature that ultimately confuses understanding.

 In the case of ethnic groups whose members had arrived at different times, or who emigrated for different reasons, attitudes toward the new country and old, and what one owed to each, could get very complex.
 Christiane Harzig in the Encyclopedia of Chicago, sketched in broad strokes the very complicated story of the German Chicago as the 20th century dawned.
 The community was made up of four distinct generations.
-The elders were the children of the pioneering mid-century immigrants; they inhabited a functioning German American community built by their parents.
+The elders were the children of the pioneering mid-19th century immigrants; they inhabited a functioning German American community built by their parents.
 (The group included young adults who had accompanied their parents to Chicago in the 1880s, who were only technically “first generation” immigrants since they too had grown up in Chicago.)
 Those who emigrated as young adults in the 1880s however, remained German “through and through,” and lived very German lives in Chicago, and raised their children, the fourth generation, to be intensely patriotic—sentiments that were to be held against them in the anti-German war hysteria that gripped Chicago during World War I.

 After World War I, Germanness largely disappeared in Chicago.
-(See [Divisions] for more.)
 The denouement to the German drama of assimilation was the announcement in 1986 that members of the venerable Germania Club had voted the club out of existence and authorized the sale of its 97-year-old building.
 "The Germans have become too well assimilated," the club president told a Tribune reporter.
 “They've all moved to the suburbs and married Irish girls."

 By 1918, national parishes with mostly replaced by territorial parishes in which neighborhood boundaries, not nationality or race, were the criteria for membership.
-As the residents of no Chicago Catholic neighborhood were wholly of one ethnic group, mixing was unavoidable.
+Since the residents of no Chicago Catholic neighborhood were wholly of one ethnic group, mixing was unavoidable.
 Indeed that was the point; in the territorial parish, the hierarchy hoped to accelerate the "Americanization" of the immigrant church.

 Assimilation by then was an old story in Chicagoland.
 The Americanization of (most of) the immigrants happened less by the inculcation of a new identity than the gradual erosion of the old one.
 Charles Simic, who won the Pulitzer Prize for poetry in 1990, was born in Yugoslavia and came to the U.S. in 1954, when he was sixteen.
 Of the working people he met, he noticed that they spoke their native tongue of course, but also some English, some Hungarian, and maybe a little bit of Italian, and Polish too, having picked them while working for years with people from those places.
 But, he said, “these were the kind of people who were not at home in any culture anymore.
 They had forgotten their own culture, and they were not participating in American culture.
 Actually, they didn’t speak any languages.”

 The immigrant and ethnic experience is not quite the same, because the immigrant, once landed, was changed by the experience of life in Chicagoland.
-Even immigrants not especially tied to homeland, those who happily anticipated their conversion into Americans, often were forced into a new social identity based on ethnicity.
-At home, Germanness could be assumed; it was the family, the village, church that meaningfully demarked individuals in a wider world.
+Even immigrants not especially tied to homeland and who happily anticipated their conversion into Americans, often were forced into a new social identity based on ethnicity.
+At home, Germanness could be assumed; it was the family, the village, the church that meaningfully demarked individuals in a wider world.
 Ditto in Italy; much is made in the literature concerning Italian Americans of the concept of campanilismo, the parochialism or sense of place that made an Italian’s town or region of birth the most important factor in the relationship among immigrants in this country.
-Before they were relabeled by their new neighbors in this country, many immigrant peoples defined themselves by their villages, not by nations or ethnic groups; the people who looked to outsiders to be “Italians” saw themselves as Calabrians or Tuscans (and much of whose history in Chicago has been about trying to preserve their Calabrian- and Tuscan-ness).
+Before they were relabeled by their new neighbors in this country, many immigrant peoples defined themselves by their villages, not by their nation or ethnic group; the people who looked to outsiders to be “Italians” saw themselves as Calabrians or Tuscans (and much of whose history in Chicago has been about trying to preserve their Calabrian- and Tuscan-ness).
 These attachments were meaningless to their new Chicago neighbors, however. it was the race, their accents, their nationality that made them distinct, if only as targets.